-The Mapbox Maps SDK v10 is now ready for production use as a release candidate.
+The Mapbox Maps SDK v10 is now ready for production use.
 The Maps SDK v10 offers 3D maps, improved performance, and a robust API for faster development and greater stability.

 To start building with the Maps SDK v10, see the v10 documentation.